Ximena Cristi

-Lucía Ximena Cristi Moreno (December 13, 1920 – July 21, 2022) was a Chilean post-impressionist and figurative expressionist painter.
-Alongside the artists Olga Morel and Aída Poblete, she is recognized for her work to convey "the worlds and perspectives of feminine expression."
+Lucía Ximena Cristi Moreno (13 December 1920 – 21 July 2022) was a Chilean painter, educator and professor.
+A representative of the Chilean Generation of '40 (Generación del Cuarenta), Moreno was a co-founder of the Group of Five (Grupo de los cinco).

 Biography

-Ximena Cristi and her work, as featured in Revista Pro Arte in 1954.

-Ximena Cristi was born in Rancagua, Chile, in 1920.
-For six years beginning in 1939 she studied at the Arts Faculty of the University of Chile, majoring in painting and graduating with a bachelor's in visual arts.
+Cristi was born on 13 December 1920 in Rancagua.
+For six years beginning in 1939 she studied at the Arts Faculty at the University of Chile, majoring in painting and graduating with a bachelor's in visual arts.
 While at the university she studied under the painter Jorge Caballero, who influenced her artistic development.

 Cristi became part of the "generación de 1940" ("generation of 1940"), an artistic movement in Chile that also included Francisco Otta, Israel Roa, Aída Poblete, Ernesto Barreda, and Carlos Pedraza.
 This group, which was influenced by the likes of Pablo Burchard, Camilo Mori, and Luis Oyarzún, practiced a style similar to fauvism.

 Later on, thanks to a scholarship from the Italian government, Cristi traveled to Italy to study at the Accademia di Belle Arti di Roma from 1948 to 1952.

 In 1953, she joined with Matilde Pérez, Aída Poblete, Sergio Montecinos, and Ramón Vergara to form the "Grupo de los cinco" ("Group of Five").
 This group, which stemmed from a joint exhibition that the artists staged at the Chilean-French Cultural Institute, reflected an inconformity with the traditional mediums of pictorial representation.
 They dedicated themselves to experimenting with new ways of artistic creativity.
 While they did not all work in a cohesive style, the five artists shared similar ideas about the reality of the painting, which they saw as corresponding to a balance of forms rather than to visual reality.

-She was also a member of the "Rectángulo" ("Rectangle") group alongside Gustavo Poblete, Ramón Vergara Grez, Matilde Pérez, Elsa Bolívar, Maruja Pinedo, and Uwe Grumann.
+She was also a member of the Rectangle Group (Grupo Rectángulo) alongside Gustavo Poblete, Ramón Vergara Grez, Matilde Pérez, Elsa Bolívar, Maruja Pinedo, and Uwe Grumann.
 The group's members based their work on geometric and abstract forms, and they maintained that "art is an art of ideas."

 Cristi also taught art, including as a professor of painting at her alma mater, the University of Chile, from 1960 to 1982.

 In 2020, to mark her 100th birthday, the Chilean undersecretary of culture and art launched a project to research and study the work of Ximena Cristi, which culminated in the publication of a book titled Catálogo de obra razonada ("Catalog of Reasoned Work") in 2022.
-Cristi died in July 2022 at the age of 101.